Amaanster1234/Assignment-4-Scipy/README.md

 Paired t test results
 One sample t test results

-This structure allows each required rubric item to be easily identified in terminal output.
+This structure allows each required item to be easily identified in terminal output.

 ---